-Quincy Palmer bounces on his seat and grits his teeth in excitement as Kendrick Lamar’s mixtape, Overly Dedicated, fills the dimly lit radio station.
+Quincy Palmer grits his teeth and bounces on his seat as Kendrick Lamar’s mixtape, Overly Dedicated, fills the dimly lit radio station.
+He extends his right hand to raise the soundboard’s volume a few decibels.
 Five minutes till airtime.

 “Seems like what I’m doing is a fresh thing.”
 As the host of the only hip-hop show, he receives widespread support from the station’s other programs, which range from indie to alternative rock.

 Never one to shy away from an opportunity, Palmer asked himself the courageous “why not?” when he considered joining the WESS team this semester.

 After co-hosting the talk radio show Link Up on Gynesis Radio in 2017, he was eager to return to the mic with a different concept.

 “I wanted to do something that was different.
 I listen to albums; that’s how I usually listen to music.
 I don’t like listening to [music] on shuffle…so I get to know albums pretty well,” Palmer begins.
 “And I’m just like, well why don’t I just play an album…but I can also give an insightful, interesting show.”

 It is a seemingly simple formula motivated by unbridled passion, yet there is more to the process.

 When Palmer analyzes a song, he dissects various elements: rhyme scheme, production, wordplay, substance and cultural impact.